Apple leans on devices business in global battle against Disney, Netflix

 It faces an uphill battle when it launches its Apple TV+ streaming service on Nov.
 1 for $5 a month against rivals with deeper libraries and years of experience making hit shows.

 To quickly build a subscriber base, Apple is offering a year of free service for customers who purchase most Apple devices.
+Several Wall Street analysts said on Monday that the company could sell as many as 200 million of its latest iPhones to existing users upgrading their old phones.

 Apple TV+ - which at launch will include eight original shows, including “The Morning Show,” featuring Jennifer Aniston and Reese Witherspoon and “See,” a sci-fi drama featuring Jason Momoa - will be available in over 100 markets at launch.

 The big question is whether those customers will stick around after the free trial ends.